LESSON 2: Branching and remote operations#

 2.2.3 Fetching and merging (pulling) from upstreams#

-cd ../git-one # in the first clone
+cd ../git-one # Change to the directory of the first clone

 git status # routine